corda/corda/docs/source/corda-configuration-file.rst

     for including JDBC drivers and the like. e.g. ``jarDirs = [ '${baseDirectory}/lib' ]`` (Note that you have to use the ``baseDirectory`` substitution value when pointing to a relative path).

-    .. note:: The property is available for Corda distributed with Capsule only, for Corda tarball distribution the option is unavailable.
+    .. note:: This property is only available for Corda distributed with Capsule.
+For the Corda tarball distribution this option is unavailable.
               It's advisable to copy any required JAR files to the 'drivers' subdirectory of the node base directory.

 :sshd: If provided, node will start internal SSH server which will provide a management shell.
 It uses the same credentials and permissions as RPC subsystem.
 It has one required parameter.